 The stripes in our tickings are all integral to the weave, rather than printed, and have an excellent drape.
 We have also found our ticking to be extremely durable for fixed upholstery use

 - General Information on Fabric and Fabric Care

 Tinsmiths’ Natural Fabrics are predominantly made from natural fibres.
 These fabrics can shrink when washed and can be sensitive to changes in humidity, with a typical shrinkage of 3-5% on first wash.
 Dry cleaning can also cause shrinkage so allow extra material to take this into account.

 Colour variations are unavoidable between production batches.
 We cannot guarantee that current production will match previous orders or original samples.
 Where colour match is critical, please request a batch cutting.

 Details of both fabric width & pattern repeat may vary from batch to batch.
-If a particular measurement is critical, where an allowance is tight please do check this measurement with current stock.
+Please allow a variation of +/- 3cm from stated measurements.
+Where critical please ask for confirmation of current batch specification.

 We recommend always lining curtains to protect the face fabric from fading.
 Where sunlight is particularly strong, a blackout curtain lining should be considered.